Laynester/GoldFish/readme.md

 php artisan migrate
 ```

-If all of the above steps has been done correctly / successfully, you should be promped with an easy to follow installation process, once that has been finished, your CMS should be ready to use!
+If all of the above steps has been done correctly / successfully, you should be prompted with an easy to follow installation process, once that has been finished, your CMS should be ready to use!